 Australia's permanent Migration Program incorporates economic and family migration, and is the main pathway to permanent residence.
 The only other way for migrants to obtain permanent residence is to be accepted into Australia on humanitarian grounds.
-The Migration Program has two major streams- Skill stream and Family stream, and a small number Child stream visas and Special Eligibility visas.
+Australia's permanent Migration Program is comprised of:

+- Skill stream visas

+- Family stream visas

+- Special Eligibility visas

+- Child stream visas.